Level Up: Defining and Exploiting Transitional Problems for Curriculum Learning: Discussion

 In this work, we introduce the notion of \emph{transitional problems} by identifying the training problems that uniquely define the level of competence of an ML model, and are also well-calibrated to models across every level of competence.
 Through experiments in chess and mathematics, we observe that: (1) \emph{Level-up} curricula that progress through transitional problems of increasing difficulty outperform other curricula on transitional problems and on general training data; and (2) Transitional problems naturally vary along some human measures of problem difficulty, despite not being explicitly optimized to do so.
 Thus, transitional problems are a \emph{model-specific easy-to-hard} ordering of a subset of training problems based on learning difficulty.

-A key aspect of the utility of transitional problems is the ability to \emph{transfer} information on learning difficulty between models and datasets.
-Our positive preliminary results show that level-up curriculum learning on transitional problems is potentially a strong and widely applicable training method.
-In future work, we aim to evaluate transfer learning and more complex curricula with transitional problems in depth.
+{\bf Limitations.} Our positive preliminary results show that {\levelup} curriculum learning on transitional problems is potentially a strong and widely applicable training method.
+However, we only evaluate a constant pacing strategy for each curriculum, and do not mix data between blocks of training.
+In future work, we aim to explore the interaction of these factors with transitional curricula, and explore large-scale and dynamic curriculum learning with transitional problems in depth.